univention/univention-corporate-server/doc/architecture/services/index.rst

 ..
 TODO : Rework the introduction to the services chapter.

-This section covers numerous services that UCS offers to IT infrastructures.
-It is for administrators and solution architects.
+This section covers numerous services that |UCS| offers to IT infrastructures.

-For notation, the section uses the *ArchiMate* notation.
-For more information, refer to :ref:`architecture-notation`.
+It's for administrators and solution architects.

+For architecture notation, this part of the document uses ArchiMate® 3.1, a visual language with a set of default iconography for describing, analyzing, and communicating many concerns of enterprise architectures.
+For more information about how the document uses the notation, refer to :ref:`architecture-notation-archimate`.

 .. toctree::
    :maxdepth: 2

-   portal
+   ucr
    udm
    umc
-   ucr
+   portal
    app-center